tripikad/trip2/README.md

 mysqladmin -uroot create trip2
 ```

-Optionally use https://www.sequelpro.com to set up the databases.
+Optionally use https://www.sequelpro.com or https://tableplus.com/ to set up the databases.
 Ask for access to staging server to get the latest `trip2` database dump and migrate the data over, either using Sequel Pro or running

 ```
 mysql -uroot trip2 < dump.sql